Current Conditions in the Adirondack High Peaks Region

-Summits: Conditions on and near summits are more extreme – stronger winds, cooler temperatures and snow & ice.
+Summits & Other Open Areas: Conditions on and near summits are more extreme - stronger winds, colder temperatures, snow & ice.
+Snowdrifts and hard ice are present on most summits.
+Crampons should be carried and use when warranted.

 Fire Danger: LOW Be careful with campfires.
 Campfires are prohibited in the Eastern Zone of the High Peaks Wilderness.

 Bear Resistant Canisters: The use of bear-resistant canisters to store all food, toiletries and waste is required for all overnight users in the Eastern High Peaks Wilderness from April 1st through November 30th and is encouraged throughout the Adirondacks.

 BE PREPARED BEFORE ENTERING THE BACK COUNTRY: